African Forum for Agricultural Advisory Services

-The African Forum for Agricultural Advisory Services (AFAAS), is a continental organization for strengthening Agricultural Extension and Advisory Services (AEAS) in Africa.
+The African Forum for Agricultural Advisory Services (AFAAS), is an African organization for strengthening Agricultural Extension and Advisory Services (AEAS) in Africa.
 It operates within the framework of the Comprehensive Africa Agriculture Development Programme (CAADP), a venture of the African Union in the New Partnership for Africa's Development (NEPAD).
 AFAAS is an autonomous subsidiary of the Forum for Agricultural Research in Africa (FARA).

 Overview

 AFAAS is the continental umbrella organization for strengthening national Agricultural Extension and Advisory Services (AEAS) in Africa.
 Each member country is ultimately expected to establish a Country Forum (CF) through which its activities are to be implemented.

 The agricultural body has the mandate to implement the agricultural advisory services aspects of CAADP, a programme of the AU.
 CAADP has four pillars.
 AFAAS works in close collaboration with other continental and sub-regional bodies contributing to CAADP, most notably those in the areas of agricultural research, organizing farmers, and private sector involvement.

 Cognisant of the fact that the African Union Commission (AUC) recommitted itself to enhancing the CAADP momentum by adopting the Malabo Declaration on Accelerated Agricultural Growth and Transformation for Shared Prosperity and Improved Livelihoods in June 2014, AFAAS reaffirmed its commitment to the cause by signing an MoU with the AUC in April 2015.